Yue-Zhengyuan/Lectures/Quantum_Field_Theory/5-Scalar_QED/2-Polarization.md

 D^\dagger(g) = D^{-1}(g)
 $$

-The Poincaré group does *not* have *finite*-dimensional unitary irreducible representation.
+It turns out that the Poincaré group does *not* have *finite*-dimensional unitary irreducible representation.
 But **Wigner's classification** states that:

 - The unitary irreps of Poincaré group are *infinite*-dimensional;